• En Español

 Connect with this Specialized Coordinator

 Pregnancy can come with rather unpleasant symptoms.
 Hyperemesis Gravidarum (HG) is a pregnancy complication that is characterized by severe nausea, vomiting, weight loss, and possibly dehydration.
 This is not simply “bad morning sickness”, but it is all too often minimized or left undiagnosed.
 Because this is not a common symptom, it can feel isolating and frightening.
-Talking to someone who has been been there can be very helpful, and our HG Specialized Coordinator is here for that exact purpose.
+Talking to someone who has been been there can be very helpful, and our HG Specialized Coordinators are here for that exact purpose.

 The term “parents” means so much more than a mom and a dad pair.
 Just as the LGBTQIA+ acronym suggests, there is a wide range of sexual orientations and gender identities that comprise parents who may be struggling with mental health during pregnancy and postpartum.
 Queer families are at higher risk for perinatal mood struggles for a variety of reasons including: discrimination, stigma, possible issues with their family of origin, conception or adoption complications, denial of parental rights and more.
 Please visit our Support for Queer Parents page for more information.